 and their guilt he shall bear.

 - This is a fragment from what we call the Song of the Suffering Servant, an amazing foretelling of the Passion of Christ.
-But also the pattern in the life of everyone who shares in the cup and the baptism of redemptive suffering that Our Lord speaks of.
+But it is also the pattern in the life of everyone who shares in the cup and the baptism of redemptive suffering that Our Lord speaks of.
+The words can apply to us when we co-redeem with him.

 - It takes divine grace for the Christian to see suffering as a gift which we can offer back to God.
 But we can see suffering as a gift that we can offer to God and we can offer him this gift.
 When we do we become active and conscious co-redeemers with Christ.